Dan K. Eberhart: Public advocacy

 Eberhart's oil and gas expertise and manufacturing experience has landed him a spot on several U.S. trade missions, including visits to Mozambique, Ghana, and Nigeria.
 He has served as an oil and gas industry consultant in North America, Asia, and Africa, earning him a place in Hart Energy's “30 Under 40” list.

 Eberhart's knowledge of geopolitical energy issues and oil prices has led to CNN, Fox News, and CNBC interviews, among other news outlets.
 He is a regular contributor to Forbes and a frequent guest on national and regional talk radio.
 Eberhart's commentaries on energy dominance and the economy have appeared in The New York Times, The Hill, The Economist, Washington Examiner, and other major publications.
 Eberhart is author of The Switch, a 2015 exploration of the potential economic and geopolitical benefits to the United States of achieving a greater energy self-sufficiency due to hydraulic fracturing and horizontal drilling.

 In 2015, Eberhart was a leading advocate for lifting the ban on U.S. domestic crude oil exports.
 He co-authored an op-ed column with Tom Ridge, former Governor of Pennsylvania and First U.S. Secretary of Homeland Security, on the geopolitical value of expanding U.S. crude exports as a foreign policy tool.
 Eberhart was frequently quoted in the media when the ban was lifted.

 In 2020, Eberhart wrote Switching Gears, a nonfiction book discussing the benefits and disadvantages of electric vehicles compared to internal combustion vehicles.

 Political activity

+Eberhart is a major donor to the Republican Party and to conservative causes.
 He was a major contributor to the election campaigns of U.S. Senators Cory Gardner (R-CO), James Lankford (R-OK), and Congressman Kevin Cramer (R-ND).
 He also donated the individual maximum to the Donald Trump campaign.
 He was a prominent supporter of the Trump Victory rule change, allowing ultra-wealthy donors to increase their cap on campaign donations to Trump's reelection campaign and stating, "(Trump's) ability to accept the mega MAGA check is another nail in the eventual Democratic nominee’s coffin — and it’s a big nail."
-He later called Trump "divisive" and urged for a "unifier in chief," though has been highly critical of President Joe Biden and other moderates in his cabinet, such as Pete Buttigieg.
+He later called Trump "divisive" and urged for a "unifier in chief," though has been highly critical of President Joe Biden and others in his cabinet, such as Pete Buttigieg.